 The pre-processing step also includes the relevant measure of political competition for each regression model, lagged by two years.
 Crucially, this helps reduce the risk of confounding based on competitiveness as a common cause of judicial reform and election fraud.
 By including these variables in the pre-processing phase, the treatment variable is made conditionally independent of political factors that might incline a government to empower its courts and also influence election manipulation, such as rising levels of political openness.
-Balance statistics are provided in the appendix.
+Balance statistics are provided in the appendix (Table A.1).

-Two other potential confounders are considered in the appendix, due to high missingness; both sets of models support the main findings.
+Two other potential confounders are considered in the appendix (Tables A.13 and A.14), due to high missingness; both sets of models support the main findings.
 First is the pre-election legislative seat-share of the governing party (Cruz, Keefer, and Scartascini 2017), as governing parties with a slimmer majority may increase the formal independence of the judiciary as an insurance policy should they enter the minority (Epperly 2019), or seek to intensify their control over the courts to forestall losing power (Aydin 2013; Popova 2010).
 Similarly, more dominant parties are likely able to deliver higher levels of manipulation (Simpser 2013; Rundlett and Svolik 2016), though competitiveness has also been associated severe manipulation (Lehoucq 2003).
 Second, it could be that governments that are already ineffective at generating election manipulation are more likely to positively reform their judiciaries, leading to a spurious correlation between de jure reforms and reduced manipulation.
 To account for this, I add a lagged measure of manipulation to the selection model.